AUC-OS-Lab-S24/SequentialVsParallel/README.md

 # SequentialVsParallel
-Compars sequential and parallel computation.
+Compares sequential and parallel computation.
 This is our non-XV6 implmentation